GPUOpen-Tools/gpu_performance_api/documentation/sphinx/source/counters.rst

 Pipeline-Based Counter Groups
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@

-On RDNA, RDNA2, and RDNA3 hardware, certain use cases allow the driver to make optimizations by combining two shader stages together.
+On RDNA and newer hardware, certain use cases allow the driver to make optimizations by combining two shader stages together.
 For example, in a Vertex
 + Geometry + Pixel Shader pipeline (VS-GS-PS), the Vertex and Geometry Shaders get combined and GPUPerfAPI exposes them in the "VertexGeometry" group